 Many entities rely on their actuarial firms for advice or recommendations related to demographic assumptions, such as the mortality assumption.
 Frequently, actuaries recommend published tables that reflect broad-based studies of mortality.
 Under ASC 715-30 and ASC 715-60, each assumption should represent the "best estimate" for that assumption as of the current measurement date.
 The mortality tables used and adjustments made (e.g., for longevity improvements) should be appropriate for the employee base covered under the plan.
 Last year, the Retirement Plans Experience Committee of the Society of Actuaries (SOA) released a new set of mortality tables (RP-2014) and a new companion mortality improvement scale (MP-2014).
 Further, on October 8, 2015, the SOA released an updated mortality improvement scale, MP-2015, which shows a decline in the recently observed longevity improvements.
 Although entities are not required to use SOA mortality tables, the SOA is a leading provider of actuarial research, and its mortality tables and mortality improvement scales are widely used by plan sponsors as a starting point for developing their mortality assumptions.
-Accordingly, it is advisable for entities, with the help of their actuaries, to (1) continue monitoring the owns Defendant and its affiliates, uses up-to-date actuarial assumptions when calculating pension plan costs in its audited financial statements that it prepares with the assistance of an independent auditor.
-It filed audited financial statements prepared in accordance with GAAP with the SEC in on Form 20-f ("20-f") for the year ending December 31, 2014 which provides:
+Accordingly, it is advisable for entities, with the help of their actuaries, to (1) continue monitoring the availability of updates to mortality tables and experience studies and (2) consider whether these updates should be incorporated in the current-year mortality assumption.